nico-or/TOP_javascript_library/README.md

 - Books are created with a form that accepts name, author, number of pages and read status
 - There site displays the collection of added books

-## TODO
-- [ ] allow toggling of read status in table view (this should also modify the in-memory object)

 ---

 [This exercise description page]